Umapathy Ramaiah

 Umapathy Ramaiah is an Indian actor and director who works in Tamil-language films.
 He is the son of actor and comedian Thambi Ramaiah.

 Career

 Umapathy made his debut in the comedy film Adhagappattathu Magajanangalay (2017).
 In a review of the film by The Times of India, a critic noted that "For a debutant, Umapathy comes as agile and good at dancing".
 His next film was his father's directorial venture Maniyaar Kudumbam (2018).
 Umapathy played a groom in Cheran's Thirumanam (2019).
 His next film was Devadas, an unreleased comedy film, and Thanne Vandi, a romantic comedy.
 Umapathy participated in Survivor Tamil series.
 His directorial debut is a project titled Rajakili (2024) written by his father Thambi Ramaiah, who stars in the film with Samuthirakani.
+Later, he directed political satire film, titled TN 2026 starring Natty Subramaniam in lead role and was released in 2026.

 Personal life

 His father, Thambi Ramaiah, is an actor and director.

-Umapathy Ramaiah tied the knot with actor Arjun's daughter Aishwarya Arjun on 10 June 2024 in an intimate ceremony at Arjun's Sri Yoga Anjaneyar Temple in Gerugambakkam, Chennai.
+Umapathy Ramaiah tied the knot with actor Aishwarya Arjun on 10 June 2024 in an intimate ceremony at Arjun's Sri Yoga Anjaneyar Temple in Gerugambakkam, Chennai.